HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Attachment Due Date

 The Payer communicates the due date for submitting the attachment in the `Task.restriction.period` element.
-Note that `Task.restriction.period.end` is the due date representing the time by which the Provider should have submitted the attachments.
+Note that `Task.restriction.period.end` represents the time when the Provider should have submitted the attachments.

 ~~~
 {% include_relative includelines filename='Task-cdex-task-inline-example19.json' start=89 count=5 linenumber=true rel=true %}